 Balaclava unfolded in three distinct phases.
 In the first, a massive Russian infantry advance swamped and overran the initial lines of defence on the hilly ground around the port, that were manned by ill-equipped and largely untested Ottoman units.
 In the second, the Russian assault was blunted by the much hardier British infantry, armed with the most modern military equipment and with arguably the world’s best training, which made them the “thin red line” of legend, that very moniker coming from the stand of the 93rd Highland Regiment at Balaclava.
 And the third phase, which ended the battle, was a succession of British cavalry attacks.

 The first was by the Heavy Brigade, which we have talked about before for its service at Waterloo.
 Among it’s number were the 4th Irish Dragoon Guards, first raised during the Monmouth Rebellion, that had later seen service in both the War of the Two Kings and the 1798 Rebellion, and the famed 6th (Inniskilling) Dragoons.
 Their charge up the north valley around Balaclava was, due to the size of the horses and the weight of the equipment their riders carried, more of a brisk trot before contact with enemy calvary.
 The 6th were engaged on the left of the advance, and the 4th, crying “Faugh A Ballagh” as they went, struck home on the right.
 It was the 4th that had more success: despite their numerical superiority, the Russian cavalry were no match for their British counterparts, who had some of the best horses in the world in their number, many of them born and bred in Ireland.
-In roughly ten minutes or so of combat, the Russian horse were hacked to pieces or forced to ride backwards, the 4th braking through and finding themselves able to cords from flank to flank.
+In roughly ten minutes or so of combat, the Russian horse were hacked to pieces or forced to ride backwards, the 4th braking through and finding themselves able to cross from flank to flank.

 Watching the events from close-by were the more nimble Light Brigade, which counted among their number the 8th King’s Royal Irish Hussars.
 They could have made complete the victory by joining the pursuit of the scattered Russian cavalry, but stayed rigidly still, their commander, the Earl of Cardigan, claiming to have been following strict orders in doing so.
 The Light Brigade’s moment would come shortly after.